MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ### Step 3: Set up the source and destination computers for live migration

 In this step, set up your source and host destination virtual machines to enable live migrations.
+Here you can also specify live migration settings, such as how many migrations to allow at the same time.

 #### [PowerShell](#tab/powershell)